odGnol/odGnol/README.md

 ### Hi!

-My name´s Gnolod and I want to be a cyber security specialist!
+My name´s Long Do and I want to be a cyber security specialist!

 ### About Me
 The learner of coding, who adores shogi and animation.